 “It was an opportunity to spend time with our family,” says Shann.
 “We were able to work through the grief and it was hard.
 But now we have keepsakes, like the picture of my dad’s handprint that my kids painted around the frame and it now hangs in our house.”

 LifeCenter Northwest coordinated an honor walk for Randy and his family.
-Lynette was initially hesitant about the ceremony because Randy, as a humble man, would not want to be the center of attention.
+Lynette was initially hesitant about the ceremony because Randy, as a humble man, never wanted to be the center of attention.
 However, when Lynette learned how healing this ceremony is for others, not only for them, but also for his care team, she agreed that an honor walk suited Randy’s legacy because he always put others first.
 The family and the St. Vincent care team escorted Randy all the way to the operating room for the recovery of his organs.

 As the ultimate family man, Randy would be proud to know that he kept a family together with the gift of his kidney.
 “It made sense with the kind of person he was,” says Shann.
 “It wasn’t the miracle I had initially hoped for the evening I received the news and drove to the hospital, but it was a miracle.
 Someone received additional years of life through my dad.”

-April is National Donate Life Month and Governor Steve Bullock is honoring Randy and nine other Montana organ donors with the Gift of Life award to acknowledge their life-saving donations last year.
+April is National Donate Life Month and Gov. Steve Bullock is honoring Randy and nine other Montana organ donors with the Gift of Life award to acknowledge their life-saving donations last year.
 Bullock and the Montana Office of Community Service hosts an annual event to recognize organ donor families, but this year’s event was canceled due to the recent stay-home order.
 Each family member will receive a signed certificate from the Governor by mail.

 In addition to the award certificate, donor families have the opportunity for their loved one’s name to be engraved on a metal leaf and placed on the Tree of Life; a sculpture created by Bozeman artist Jim Dolan.
 The art piece is displayed in the Capitol Rotunda every April, in honor of National Donate Life Month, and each leaf represents the life-giving legacy of Montana donors.